 While the online multiplayer menus are pretty clunky, the actual matchmaking options are impressive.
 Players can choose which games to matchmake for, so you can look for a match in just a single game or make yourself available for any combination of the included titles.
 Players can also choose between waiting on a matchmaking screen, playing single-player, or browsing the museum while waiting for matches.
 The matchmaking feature for the Steam version was semi-broken at launch, but it has since been fixed.

 The PunisherThe odd game out in this collection is The Punisher, a 1994 beat ‘em up with 2-player local and online co-op.
 Co-Optimus alum Marc Allie looked at the game in our Co-op Classics column a while back, and now it’s time for a fresh look.
-Note that

 The introduction depicts the murder of Frank Castle’s family in a park, a crime that leads Castle to become the murderous antihero, the Punisher.
-As for the game’s premise, Punisher and Nick Fury (the less morally gray head of SHIELD) team up to take down a crime syndicate that is led by Wilson Fisk, the Kingpin.
+As for the game’s premise, Punisher and Nick Fury (the somewhat less morally gray head of SHIELD) team up to take down a crime syndicate that is led by Wilson Fisk, the Kingpin.
 Between levels, the two protagonists have brief text-based conversations in which Fury chastises Castle for his overly brutal methods.
 These simple cinematics lend the game some personality, but the way the text is displayed can make it hard to tell who’s talking.

 On an actual arcade cabinet, the first player controls the Punisher and the second player controls Nick Fury.
 Things work the same way here, so if a solo player wants to be Nick Fury, they have to set the "Player" option to P2 in the game settings before launching the game.
 In an online game, the host has to be Punisher and the guest has to be Nick Fury.
 The addition of a character select screen (which has been added to the arcade games in Konami’s TMNT: The Cowabunga Collection) would’ve been nice.
 It’s not a major issue, however, since both characters play identically.